Hejsil/zig-clap/README.md

 # zig-clap

-A non allocating, fast and easy to use command line argument parser library for Zig.
+An easy to use command line argument parser library for Zig.

 ## Features